cbaeucsd/CSE15L-Lab-Reports/index.md

   $ cp
   </code>
 </pre>
 on the terminal.
 Afterwards, log out of the remote server and try these commands again.
-Note what each command does while logged into the remote server and on your computer. <br>
+Note what each command does while logged into the remote server and on your computer. <br><br>
 Hint: to log out of the remote server, you can either:<br/>
     <ul>
   <li>Press Ctrl + D</li>